Welcome to Showtime on Ice!

-We know you have a lot of questions so we have tried to answer them all below.
-If we didn’t cover your question, please email us at firstname.lastname@example.org.
+We know you have a lot of questions and we have tried to answer them all below.
+If your question isn’t covered below, please email us at firstname.lastname@example.org.
 We are happy to help in any way we can!

 Please note – only skaters that are currently enrolled in learn to skate/basic skills lessons at South Suburban Ice Arena or Family Sports Ice Arena may register and audition for Showtime on Ice.
 If you are a USFS skater, you must be an associate or full member of either Denver Figure Skating Club or Colorado Skating Club AND do most of your training with a coach at South Suburban Ice Arena or Family Sports Ice Arena.

 GENERAL SHOW INFO

 What is Showtime on Ice?
 The late Peggy DeLio, created the show experience to expose figure skaters and their families to Broadway musicals and classics.
 The first show was modeled after Ice Follies and every year, the show has had a different theme.
 Audiences have enjoyed a variety of performances including Alice in Wonderland, Hairspray, Fairy Tales on Ice and more!
 This year marks our 47th production!